jschaf/mccc/battle/hammelburg.md

 ![Task Force Baum Task Org](../Hammelburg-Taskorg.pdf "Task Force Baum Task Organization")

-Abrams used his TODO companies to clear a route through Schweinhein for Task Force Baum.
+Abrams used his \todo{what companies used} companies to clear a route through the town of Schweinhein for Task Force Baum.
 The artillery barrage began at 2030.
 The men suffered greatly, naming the town "bazooka city".
-At 2330, Baum told his men "we'll leave when I return from the front."
-After a brief scouting mission, TF Baum rolled through Schweinheim, finally beginning their mission at 0030 on 27 March.
+Impatient by the delay wrought by fierce German resistance, at 2330, Baum told his men "we'll leave when I return from the front."
+After a brief scouting mission, Task Force Baum rolled through Schweinheim, finally beginning their mission at 0030 on 27 March.

-Berlin (german Army HQ name?) was notified of the breach thirty minutes later.
-Some nazin thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.
+Berlin \todo{German Army HQ name?} was notified of the breach thirty minutes later at 0100 on 27 March.
+Some nazi \todo{Obstfelder?}
+thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.

-Baum reached his first objective at 0230, reaching highway 26 at the town of Laufach.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.
+Baum reached his first objective at 0230, merging onto highway 26 near the town of Laufach.
+Along the route, Baum directed his Sherman tanks to knock down the telephone poles to disrupt German communications.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
-Along the route, Baum directed his medium tanks to knock down the telephone poles.
-Once the telephone poles were felled, Baum directed his infantry to dismount and cut the wires to ensure the job was done.
+Unsatisfied that the felled telephone were inoperable, Baum directed his infantry to dismount and cut the wires to ensure the job was done.

-Baum's convoy streched over a mile and traveled at 15 miles per hour due to black-out conditions.
-They reached the town of Lohr at TODO?
-GENTODO Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
-Baum continued to his objective, unaware of the prize before him.
 They took their first casualty outside Lohr.
 One Sherman was disabled from a Panzerfoust.
 The crew scrambled to other vehicles and TF Baum continued.

 German General, Lotz told everything